ramoshe/subathon/README.md

 # Subathon Goal Meter
 A goal meter for the RAMY Subathon livestream event!
-Designed and built by theRamoShe as a highly customized and feature-added version of the CodePen created by [Tommy Creenan](https://codepen.io/TommyCreenan/pen/naxVYV)
+Designed and built by theRamoShe as a highly customized and feature-added version of [this CodePen](https://codepen.io/TommyCreenan/pen/naxVYV).

 ## Purpose
 It was designed for [AmyBabyZ](https://kick.com/amybabyz) and [theRamoShe](https://kick.com/theramoshe) streaming together, getting a little naughty, but it can easily be repurposed with a bit of code editing for anyone who wants a manually run meter because they are accepting donations on multiple platforms, and/or splitting profits between multiple streamers.